top of page

 WEIGEL

-Mr. Weigel is a recent graduate of the Ryan Opera Center at the Lyric Opera of Chicago.
-During his tenure with the program, Mr. Weigel performed the roles of The Voice of Neptune in Idomeneo, Le Premier Ministre in Cendrillon, Dr. Grenvil in La traviata, First Prison Guard in Dead Man Walking, the Bonze in Madama Butterfly and Sourin in The Queen of Spades.
-He also understudied a number of significant roles including Colline in La bohème, Fafner in Siegfried, Ferrando in Il trovatore, Don Basilio in Il barbiere di Siviglia, Count Walter in Luisa Miller, Warden George Benton in Dead Man Walking, and Leporello in Don Giovanni.
-Prior to the cancellation of the Lyric’s 2020-21 mainstage season due to the COVID-19 pandemic, he was scheduled to sing Angelotti in Tosca, Leone in Attila, Antonio in Le nozze di Figaro, and Father Trulove in The Rake’s Progress but instead covered the role of Alberich in Lyric Opera of Chicago’s drive through production of Twilight: Gods.
+David Weigel is a graduate of the Ryan Opera Center at the Lyric Opera of Chicago.
+During his tenure with the program, Mr. Weigel performed the roles of The Voice of Neptune in Idomeneo, Le Premier Ministre in Cendrillon, Dr. Grenvil in La traviata, First Prison Guard in Dead Man Walking, the Bonze in Madama Butterfly, and Sourin in The Queen of Spades, and covered Colline in La bohème, Fafner in Siegfried, Ferrando in Il trovatore, Don Basilio in Il barbiere di Siviglia, Count Walter in Luisa Miller, Warden George Benton in Dead Man Walking, Leporello in Don Giovanni, and Alberich in Twilight: Gods.

-Mr. Weigel has been the recipient of several esteemed awards including the Lola Fletcher Scholarship Award from the American Opera Society of Chicago, and the Richard F. Gold Career Grant from the Shoshana Foundation.
+Mr. Weigel has received several esteemed awards, including the Lola Fletcher Scholarship Award from the American Opera Society of Chicago and the Richard F. Gold Career Grant from the Shoshana Foundation.
 He was a Michigan District Winner in 2016’s Metropolitan Opera National Council Auditions.

 bottom of page